salina-ds/Springboard-Projects/clustering/README.md

 Explore relationship between raw data and clusters.
 Tell a story about the fit.

 Explore additional clustering algorithms and compare results with K-means.

+### Findings

+Poor results with K-means.

+PCA suggests 3 clusters, but overlap of clusters, difficult to correlate clusters to original data.

+Additional clustering algorithms also have challenges finding clusters in data.